love-mishra/Hyperparameter-search-in-Machine-Learning/README.md

 - **Spearmint**: Focuses on Bayesian optimization and has been used successfully in a wide range of machine learning tasks.
 - **Optuna**: A versatile hyperparameter optimization framework that supports a variety of optimization methods, including grid search, random search, and Bayesian optimization.

+### Conclusion: The Future of Hyperparameter Search

+Automating hyperparameter search is a critical step toward fully autonomous machine learning systems.
+As the complexity of machine learning models continues to increase, so too does the importance of efficient hyperparameter tuning methods.